phantie/personal-website-source-code/misc/public/static/articles/vscode_extensions_and_settings_regardless_of_the_programming_language/article.md

 **Enable:**

 In *Preferences* set `markdown.validate` to `true`
+In *Preferences* set `markdown.validate.referenceLinks.enabled` to `"ignore"` since VSCode markdown still does not support footnote link validation

 #### Exlude links from checking

-In *Preferences: Open Workspace Settings* add links to ignore
+In *Preferences: Open Workspace Settings* add files to ignore in `markdown.validate.ignoredLinks`

 ---